-Adotey Bing-Pappoe highlighted the need for African governments to institute regulatory frameworks that at minimum do not inhibit cooperative formation and development, as many currently do.
+In closing the launch event, Adotey Bing-Pappoe highlighted the need for African governments to institute regulatory frameworks that at minimum do not inhibit cooperative formation and development, as many currently do.
 Universities and business schools should teach different business forms instead of the dominant investor-led, public limited company models.
 Most critically, the impetus for cooperative enterprise must come from progressive people in civil society - if we say we want it, we must do it, for ourselves.
-He said that Cooperation Africa would soon begin a series of webinars on all aspects of cooperative principles and practice, enabling members to learn together how to turn this vision into reality.